DarkGhostHunter/Laralerts/README.md

 Additionally, [download Bootstrap 4](https://getbootstrap.com) for your frontend if you don't have anything.

 And that's it.
-This works out of the box.
+Everything works out of the box.

 ## Basic Usage